- 1 Best Christmas Gift Ideas

 Gift giving is an art form.
 A skill that must be carefully honed, requiring great creative and empathic powers.
 To be clear from the outset, the following ideas are merely sensible suggestions, designed to please many, but not all.
 They are also interchangeable, for you may well know a man who loves knitting, a woman who loves skateboards or a child who loves gin (scrap that last one).

-As we draw into the final quarter of 2016, wondering how on earth it has managed to slip by so quickly, let us review the following gift ideas for your friends, family and other who you’ll be spending quality time with this Christmas season.
+let us review the following gift ideas for your friends, family and others who you’ll be spending quality time with this Christmas season.

 Here we go!